Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: Background and Related Work

-A network intrusion detection system (NIDS) can be a software application or a hardware device and is often deployed at the edge of a network to monitor in-and-out network traffic and generate alerts of any suspicious activities or policy violations to the security team for threat identification and elimination.
-Two kinds of typical defense mechanisms that are currently used in the industry are rule-based and artificial intelligence (AI)-based.
+An intrusion detection system can be a software application or a hardware device and is often deployed in a network to monitor in-and-out traffic and generate alerts of any suspicious activities or policy violations to the security team for threat identification and elimination \cite{wu2020pelican}.
+Two kinds of IDSs that are currently used in the industry are rule-based and anomaly-based (aka ML-based).
 They are briefly discussed in the following two sub-sections.